UCL/rsd-cppcourse/introduction/02whycpp.md

 * stream-based IO,
 * object orientation.

-Support for these, and for good programming practices like testing, is much stronger in C++ than in FORTRAN or C.
+Support for these, and for good programming practices like testing, is much stronger in C++ than in Fortran or C.

 C++ can be fairly readable
 --------------------------